 The Children's Dental Service is a dedicated service for pre-school and school age children with particular needs.
 It provides dental and orthodontic treatment for children who are eligible and is based at Princess Elizabeth Hospital.

 The service focuses on prevention and early intervention and often works with other health care professionals to help promote oral health messages.
 Please see the leaflets on the right for general advice.

 - A full range of dental treatment (including orthodontic treatment) is available for those eligible to use the service.

 - Guernsey Super Smiles, a pre-school tooth brushing programme we introduced in 2014, is undertaken in a number of pre-schools and nurseries.

 - The Oral Health Educator and Specialist Dental Nurses provide oral health promotion activities in schools and to other targeted groups including preschools and Young Mum's.

-- Getting your child used to going to the dentist from a young age is very important, it is recommended that all children should visit the family dentist before their first birthday.
-Making the visits as a family can help if the child is anxious, their teeth should be checked at least every six months.
+- Getting your child used to going to the dentist from a young age is very important and it's recommended that all children should visit the family dentist before their first birthday.

 Who Can Access Dental Care Through The CDS?

 - Children up to their 18th Birthday attending special needs schools - This includes Le Rondin, Le Murier, and Les Voies and those attending the Base Units at St Sampson, Amherst and Le Mare De Carteret Schools.
 Parents or carers of these children may contact the department direct.

 - Looked after children up to their 18th Birthday - Carers and foster parents may contact the department direct.